NomadBYlife/News-test_task-/README.md

 # Test task

 ## About
-In this project, tasks were implemented according to the technical specifications
+In this project, tasks were implemented according to the technical task(file with description is inside)

 ### Stack used